facebook/create-react-app/docusaurus/docs/getting-started.md

 If you already have a project and would like to add TypeScript, see our [Adding TypeScript](adding-typescript.md) documentation.

+### Disabling git repo initilization

+By default, a git repo is created in the `my-app` directory.
+You can disable the creation of this git repo using the `--no-git` flag.

 ### Selecting a package manager

 When you create a new app, the CLI will use [npm](https://docs.npmjs.com) or [Yarn](https://yarnpkg.com/) to install dependencies, depending on which tool you use to run `create-react-app`.
 For example: